 Some built-in advantages of server extensions when compared with triggers:

-- a single scripting language supports portability to any platform that Helix Core server supports
+- a single scripting language supports cross-platform portability

 - programmatic API allows for integration of an extension with the Helix Core server